aendie/SkyAlmanac-Py3/README.md

 **UPDATE: Dec 2022**

-BUGFIX (solved here and in PyPI skyalmanac 1.11.3):
+initial BUGFIX (in PyPI skyalmanac 1.11.3):
 The Moon's hourly d-value now corresponds to the values in the official Nautical Almanac:
 * the d-value is unsigned
 * its value is the hourly difference of the ROUNDED Declinations